 At this point, you’ll have set the creative guidelines for your team and helped them define their goals for the page.
 It’s time to let them loose on creating their pages.

-If you’re giving your team a library of templates to choose from, this is where they’ll pick the template that best works with their page goals.
-And if you’re giving them a master template to work from, this is where they’ll get to fine-tune that layout to meet the goals.
+If you’re giving your team a library of template choices, this is where they’ll pick the one that best works with their page goals.
+And if you’re giving them a master template from which to work, this is where they’ll fine-tune that layout to meet these goals.

-Regardless of which option you’re using with your team, their choices around template and layout will be made easier if they have all the content for the page—photos, stories, headline ideas, cool tidbits of information that you’re not sure how you’re going to use—packaged up.
+Whichever option your team uses, their template and layout choices will be made easier if they have all the content for the page—photos, stories, headline ideas, cool tidbits of information you’re not sure how you’ll use—neatly packaged.

 It can be tough to know all of that ahead of time, but the more you know, the easier it will be to put the page together.
 It’ll also help your team stay true to their page goals.

-Speaking of which, once the template is picked, it’s good to go through one last series of questions.
-Here they are:
+Once your team has picked the template, it’s good to go through one last series of questions:

 - If someone reads the whole page, what additional benefit will they gain?

-- Do these elements convey the full experience of the event or subject being covered?
+- Do these details convey the entire experience of the covered event or subject?

 - Do all the elements in the package complement each other?
 If not, where is the breakdown?

-If the goal of the yearbook page is still clear after those questions, which it should be, it’s time to move on to the next step.
+If the goal of the yearbook page is still evident after those questions, which it should be, it’s time to move on to the next step.

 Step 4: Add Your Content